hi-spatial/rhumb/README.md

 Set up your environment variables as needed:
 - Database credentials: Rails encrypted credentials
 - Sentry DSN: `SENTRY_DSN` environment variable or Rails credentials
+- **OpenAI API Key**: `OPENAI_API_KEY` environment variable (required for geospatial analysis)
 - Other configuration: Rails encrypted credentials or environment variables

+### Geospatial Analysis

+The application includes a geospatial AI analysis feature that allows users to:
+- Select areas on an interactive map
+- Choose from different analysis types (Urban Heat Island, Land Cover, Land Cover Change, Air Pollution)
+- Chat with an AI assistant about the selected area
+- View analysis history and results

+To use this feature:
+1. Ensure `OPENAI_API_KEY` is set in your environment
+2. Navigate to `/analysis` after logging in
+3. Select an area on the map by clicking to create a polygon
+4. Choose an analysis type
+5. Start chatting with the AI about your selected area

+The analysis runs asynchronously using Solid Queue, and results are stored in the database.

 ## Services